 A unique feature of the Online MBA program is its focus on a “wicked problem,” a complex business challenge with many unknown possible solutions.
 Throughout their Online MBA classes, students will orient their work toward solving a wicked problem they derive from their own professional or personal experiences, and the program concludes with a practicum focused on the culmination of this effort.

 How Is the Program Structured?

-Students can complete the William & Mary Online MBA in as few as 24 months.
+Students can complete the William & Mary Online MBA in as few as 24 months, and our academic calendar offers three start opportunities throughout the year.
 All courses are presented on our completely online, engaging learning platform, which makes it easy for students to track their coursework and get lessons anywhere they are, on any connected device.

 - 12 courses